 If you have been hurt in a car accident in Delaware, the right lawyer can make a difference.
-Call Silverman, McDonald & Friedman to schedule a free consultation at once of our offices in Wilmington, Seaford, or New Castle today.
+Call Silverman, McDonald & Friedman to schedule a free consultation at once of our offices in Wilmington, Seaford, or Newark today.

 It can be quite challenging to merge safely onto congested highways and freeways.
 Drivers must pay attention to the road without distraction and use common sense in order to merge safely.
 However, this does not always happen, and disastrous merging accidents occur, resulting in serious injuries.

 Reasons for merging accidents